 \section{Introduction}

-It has long been understood that different galaxies can experience dramatically different evolutionary pathways, resulting in distinct physical properties.
+It has long been understood that different galaxies can experience dramatically different evolutionary pathways, thus resulting in distinct physical properties.
 This is particularly evident at low and intermediate redshifts ($z \lesssim 1.5$) where galaxies residing in dense cores of clusters at low redshifts tend to display higher stellar masses \citep[e.g.,][]{Kauffmann+04, Baldry+06, VanderBurg+20}, lower star formation rates \citep[SFRs; e.g.,][]{Gomez+03, vonderLinden+10, Muzzin+12, Tomczak+19, Old+20}, and redder colors \citep[e.g.,][]{Peng+10, Lemaux+12, Nantais+16, Lemaux+19, VanderBurg+20} compared to their counterparts in the coeval field.
-Under the assumption that these two apparently different populations of galaxies formed with similar initial properties, this bimodality implies the existence of environmentally-dependent processes which have profound effects on the way galaxies evolve.
-However, the exact nature of the dominant processes responsible for this differential evolution and the time period in which they act on remains elusive.
+Under the assumption that these two apparently different populations of galaxies formed with similar initial properties, this bimodality implies the existence of environmentally dependent processes that have profound effects on the way galaxies evolve.
+However, the exact nature of the dominant processes responsible for this differential evolution and the time period in which they act remain elusive.

-By Cosmic Noon ($2 \lesssim z \lesssim 3$), the picture seemingly flips: several studies now suggest that overdense environments are conducive to \emph{higher} star formation rate densities (SFRDs) than the field \citep[e.g.,][]{Lemaux+22, Staab+24}.
-This is a stark contrast to the local universe, and suggests a more complex redshift-dependence of the environmentally-dependent processes driving galaxy evolution.
-Taken together with local trends, it seems as though the same environments which eventually suppress stellar mass growth in the local universe may in fact accelerate it in the early universe.
+By cosmic noon ($2 \lesssim z \lesssim 3$), the picture seemingly flips.
+Several studies now suggest that overdense environments are conducive to {higher} star formation rate densities (SFRDs) than the field \citep[e.g.,][]{Lemaux+22, Staab+24}.
+This is a stark contrast to the local universe, and suggests a more complex redshift-dependence of the environmentally dependent processes driving galaxy evolution.
+Taken together with local trends, it seems as though the same environments that eventually suppress stellar mass growth in the local universe may in fact accelerate it in the early universe.